A framework and tools for encouraging discussions about deprescribing

 The Bruyère Deprescribing Research Team is a partner of Ontario CLRI at Bruyère.
 For more information about how these behaviours were identified, read the Deprescribing in LTC report.

-Online tools for optimizing seniors’ medication use
+Additional resources and tools for optimizing medication use in older adults

-- Five evidence-based guidelines that help health-care providers make informed assessments of a resident’s medication and explore possibilities for non-drug treatments.
+- Five evidence-based guidelines that help health care providers make informed assessments of a resident’s medication and explore possibilities for non-drug treatments.